 • Constant Monitoring of groundwater quality where the company operates.

-• Regular testing of 472 groundwater & surface water monitoring wells on a regular basis, 111 in the Middle Magdalena Valley, 347 in Putumayo and 14 in Ecuador.
-We have collected and tested nearly 1,000 water samples throughout our water monitoring programs in 2022.
+• Regular testing of over 600 groundwater & surface water monitoring wells on a regular basis, 110 in the Middle Magdalena Valley, 460 in Putumayo and 41 in Ecuador.
+We have collected and tested over 1,300 water samples throughout our water monitoring programs in 2023.

 • Confirmed Results—Independent monitoring and testing to confirm that Gran Tierra has fully safeguarded groundwater quality throughout its history of drilling operations in Colombia.

 In addition to its four priorities, Gran Tierra has also made a target of zero use and disposal of water from all surface sources.
 Gran Tierra’s efforts in this area have resulted in significant reductions of surface water per barrel of oil produced, even as the Company has increased its overall production.
 Gran Tierra is committed to protecting local water sources.
-Read the stories below to learn more about the ways in which GTE protects, preserves and conserves water.
+GTE’s objective is to reach 100%, closed-cycle production water use.
+Read the stories to learn more about the ways in which GTE protects, preserves and conserves water.

 “Since 2019, we’ve reduced our Scope 1 & 2 carbon emissions by 39% and we have decreased our surface water usage by more than 25% since 2016.”